You’re a businesswoman with too much to do every day.

 - Pay attention to how you feel.
 Exercise and eating right (not starving yourself) will help you feel stronger, have more positive energy, and power your brain to work those long, demanding hours.
 And, if you become physically fit, you’ll have more stamina overall and sleep better too.

-The scale isn’t a good measure for whether you’re getting healthier—or losing body fat.
+The scale isn’t a good measure of whether you’re getting healthier—or losing body fat.

 If you make healthy choices consistently, your body will change in the way that you want, but it won’t show up on the scale in the way you expect.